California woman shot and kidnapped from boyfriend’s car found dead

 And they added that investigators had recovered the weapon believed to have been used in the slaying, as well as the suspect’s vehicle, a 2013 White Toyota Tacoma truck, was also recovered.

-Officials say that the body was found late on Monday night and that the victim’s family were informed on Tuesday morning.
+Officials say that her body was found late on Monday night and that the victim’s family were informed on Tuesday morning.

 “This is not the outcome they wanted, but they do realize Whittier Police worked around the clock,” said Moses Castillo, a former LAPD detective and advocate for the family.
 “Their pain and grief is beyond description.”

-The victim was shot and kidnapped from Penn Park in Whittier after she had been sat in a parked car with her boyfriend.
+The victim was shot and kidnapped from Penn Park in Whittier after she had been sitting in a parked car with her boyfriend.

-Investigators say that the boyfriend fled the gunfire and when he returned to the vehicle he “discovered blood” near it and Ms Vasquez had gone.
+Investigators say that the boyfriend fled the gunfire and when he returned to the vehicle he “discovered blood” near by and Ms Vasquez gone.

 Police say that the case will be presented to the Los Angeles County District Attorney’s office on Wednesday.